YijunBao/TUnCaT/README.md

 # Citation
 If you use any part of this software in your work, please cite our paper:
 Bao, Y., E. Redington, A. Agarwal, and Y. Gong, Decontaminate traces from fluorescence calcium imaging videos using targeted nonnegative matrix factorization.
-Frontiers in Neuroscience (2021 (in press)).
+Frontiers in Neuroscience (2021 (in press)). doi: 10.3389/fnins.2021.797421.

 # Licensing and Copyright